Received a tax notice?

 Draft Your Reply

 The first hour after receiving a notice matters.
-Here is exactly what to do — before you do anything else.
+Here is exactly what to do.

 Response Deadlines — Quick Reference